Advocacy & Action Agenda

 The Office of the Surgeon General is committed to improving the health of the Nation.
 Toward that end the Surgeon General announced on October 4th, 2015 that he would commission a report on substance use, addiction and health.
 The report’s scope is intended to be broad and comprehensive, with the goal of capturing the current landscape of the impact of alcohol and drug issues on health.

-The report was released in the Fall of 2016:
+The report was released in the Fall of 2016 and it:

 - Provides a comprehensive review of the research literature on substance use, addiction, and health, summarizing the science on substance misuse prevention, treatment, and recovery